 Blepharoplasty is also commonly referred to as eyelid surgery, eyelid lift or an eyelift.

-Blepharoplasty is a procedure to remove excess skin and redistribute or remove fat from the upper and lower eyelids.
+The blepharoplasty procedure involves removing excess skin and redistributing or removing fat from the upper and lower eyelids.
 Eyelid surgery can correct drooping upper lids and puffy bags below your eyes; features that make you look older and more tired than you feel and may even interfere with your vision.
 However, it won’t remove crow’s feet or other wrinkles, eliminate dark circles under your eyes, or lift sagging eyebrows.

 What are the risks of undergoing blepharoplasty?

 There are few complications with upper lid surgery.
 However, with lower lid surgery, ectropion (droopy lower lid) is a recognised complication.
 This is often only temporary, but further surgery may be required if this persists.
 Some medical conditions make blepharoplasty riskier.
 They include thyroid problems such as hypothyroidism and Graves’ disease, dry eyes and other ocular conditions.

 You and your surgeon should carefully discuss your goals and expectations for this surgery.
 You’ll need to discuss whether to do all four eyelids or just the upper or lower ones, whether skin as well as fat will be removed, and whether any additional procedures are appropriate, such as brow lifting or canthopexy (lower lid lifting).
 Don’t hesitate to ask your doctor any questions you may have, especially those regarding your expectations and concerns about the results.

 To make an appointment for an eyelid surgery in Perth, feel free to contact us at any time.